-The Orongorongo Valley is part of the Rimutaka Forest Park, located 35km east of Wellington City.
+The Orongorongo Valley is part of the Remutaka Forest Park, located 35km east of Wellington City.
 The valley has traditionally been a popular place for Wellingtonians to recreate due to its easy accessibility.

 There are many recreation opportunities suitable for a wide range of users including short walks, longer day tramps, overnight stays and hunting opportunities.
 See the Department of Conservation for hut bookings and more information about local tracks.